avadhnpatel/ECE-445-Team-26/notebooks/Avadh/Avadh.md

 # 2023-04-06 - Added Scheduling to Arduino IOT Cloud

 I have found a scheduler component that can be added to our dashboard.
-The schedule can be set for a speicifc date and time.
+The schedule can be set for a specific date and time.
 It will be set for a duration that is specified by the user.
 We know when the schedule is active in the code so we will leave the mailbox unlocked while it is active.
 I have also added a status for the scheduler that will show whether or not the schedule is active.

 # 2023-04-08 - IFTTT Mobile Notifications